Recks11/Angular-5/README.md

 # Angular 5

-My Project from an Anguler 5 Course mostly fully featured for personal referencenpm i -D @angular/cli@1.5.3
+My Project from an Anguler 5 Course mostly fully featured for personal reference

+#### Frameworks Used
+1. Firebase
+2. Bootstrap